 - 1. Maintain abatement, arbitration and BOE files; - 2.
 Ensure that the Board meets statutory deadlines for property valuation appeals; - 3.
-Accept timely petitions via electronic submission, US mail or delivery; - 4.
-Notify Petitioners of defects in petitions that would prevent consideration of those petitions;

-- 5. Recruit, interview and contract with referees; - 6.
-Schedule via automated system, if available, and notice hearings via US Mail; at the property owner or agent's election, notification may take place via electronic mail; - 7.
-Enter and mail referee decisions via electronic notification or US Mail; - 8.
-Formulate and maintain a list of arbitrators;
+Accept timely petitions;; - 4.
+Take reasonable steps to notify Petitioners of defects in petitions that would prevent consideration of those petitions; - 5.
+Recruit, interview and contract with referees; - 6.
+Schedule via automated system, if available, and notice hearings; - 7.
+Formulate and maintain a list of arbitrators; - 8.
+Perform other duties as required by the Board.